josi3006/JGSimsPortfolio/README.md

 ### About

 I am a full-stack web developer located in Richmond, Virginia.
-I am seeking opportunities to use my extensive business management expoerience to leverage people and technology for innovative outcomes.
+I am seeking opportunities to use my extensive business management experience to leverage people and technology for innovative outcomes.

 ### Technology

 This portfolio was created with:

--React
+- React
--Bootstrap
+- Bootstrap
--HTML, CSS
+- HTML, CSS

 I am also knowledgable with:

--node.js
+- node.js
--APIs, AJAX, Axios
+- APIs, AJAX, Axios
--Express
+- Express
--MySQL, MongoDB
+- MySQL, MongoDB
--JQuery
+- JQuery
--Javascript
+- Javascript